 #4 What Kind of Welding Gun Do You Use for MIG Welding Aluminum

-When welding aluminum with a MIG welder, it is recommended to use a gun that is specifically designed for aluminum welding.
+When welding aluminum with a MIG welder, it is recommended to use a gun specifically designed for aluminum welding.
 These guns typically have a larger diameter contact tip and a smaller gas lens to accommodate the different properties of aluminum wire.

 Additionally, they may have a higher amperage rating and a different drive roll configuration to handle the softer and more malleable aluminum wire.